cfragiadakis/cfragiadakis/README.md

 ### 📊 My last project

-Analysis of Roget's lexicon, using web scraping and machine learning techniques, you can find it [here](https://github.com/cfragiadakis/Roget-Thesaurus-Classification).
+Classification of bird species by implementing ResNet from scratch, you can find it [here](https://github.com/cfragiadakis/AML-2025-Feathers-in-focus)

 ---